iamelme/elmeSlider/README.md

 # elmeSlider

-No dependent needed for this simple Slider
+No dependency needed for this simple Slider

 [Demo link](https://iamelme.github.io/elmeSlider/)